-Mountain Home School District may require that a request for public records be submitted in writing using the district's Public Records Procedure - Form 3 - Access to Public Records, located on the district website and provide the requester's name, mailing address, e-mail address, and telephone number.
+The district may require that a request for public records be submitted in writing and provide the requester's name, mailing address, e-mail address, and telephone number.
 Those circumstances include instances when uncertainty exists over what the individual wants, when uncertainty exists over whether the information requested is protected or privileged, or when compiling or copying the information requested is anticipated to be unduly time-consuming or difficult.
 A request for public records and delivery of the public records may be made by electronic mail.
-For transparency purposes, MHSD provides a majority of regularly requested public records information on our district website; please refer to our website, www.mtnhomesd.org, prior to making your request.
 (I.C.
 74-102(4))

-The custodian will make no inquiry of any person who requests a public record except to verify the identity of the requester or to ensure that the requested record or information will not be used for purposes of a mailing or telephone list as prohibited by Idaho Code.
+The custodian will make no inquiry of any person who requests a public record except to verify the identity of the requester or to ensure that the requested record or information will not be used for purposes of a mailing or telephone list as prohibited by section 74-120 and section 74-102(5), Idaho Code.